Protein Oatmeal

 When the oatmeal begins bubbling, reduce the heat to medium low.
 This will allow your oatmeal to cook, but not overflow while doing so.

-Make sure to stir occasionally, until it’s just about thickened to how you like it.
-Remember to cook your protein oatmeal until it’s right under the amount of thickness you like, as it’ll thicken as it sets.
+Make sure to stir the protein oatmeal occasionally, until it’s just about thickened to how you like it.
+Remember to cook it until it’s right under the amount of thickness you like, as it’ll thicken as it sets.

 Serve in a bowl topped with fruits and a drizzle of maple syrup.